 1) Tail plays an important role in assisting the dog while moving to define the direction.
 So, it is essential for a dog’s movement.

-2) It also helps the dog in maintaining the overall body balance.
-Exclusively, when walking along the narrow surfaces.
+2) It also helps the dog in maintaining its overall body balance.
+Exclusively, when walking along narrow surfaces.

 Generally speaking, tail wagging to the right denotes the positive emotions and excitement, if it is vigorous.
 On the other hand, tail wagging to the left expresses negative emotions.

 4) Dog tail also acts as rudders for those breeds which swim in the water, for instance, retrievers and water-rescue dogs.
 They possess thick tails that aid them in swimming.